paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 (4) promotes unsustainable extraction of resources or results in reduced budget support for environmental programs.

-**(c) Conditions** A country shall not be eligible for cancellation of debt under modifications to the Enhanced HIPC Initiative described in subsection (a) of this section if the government of the country—
+**(c) Conditions** A country shall not be eligible for cancellation of debt under modifications to the Enhanced HIPC Initiative described in subsection (a) if the government of the country—

 (1) has an excessive level of military expenditures;

-(2) has repeatedly provided support for acts of international terrorism, as determined by the Secretary of State under [section 2405(j)(1) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2405/j/1&num=0&edition=prelim), Appendix, or [section 2371(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371/a&num=0&edition=prelim);
+(2) has repeatedly provided support for acts of international terrorism, as determined by the Secretary of State under [section 4605(j)(1) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j/1&num=0&edition=prelim) or [section 2371(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2371/a&num=0&edition=prelim);

 (3) is failing to cooperate on international narcotics control matters; or

 (4) engages in a consistent pattern of gross violations of internationally recognized human rights (including its military or other security forces).

-**(d) Programs to combat HIV/AIDS and poverty** A country that is otherwise eligible to receive cancellation of debt under the modifications to the Enhanced HIPC Initiative described in subsection (a) of this section may receive such cancellation only if the country has agreed—
+**(d) Programs to combat HIV/AIDS and poverty** A country that is otherwise eligible to receive cancellation of debt under the modifications to the Enhanced HIPC Initiative described in subsection (a) may receive such cancellation only if the country has agreed—

 (1) to ensure that the financial benefits of debt cancellation are applied to programs to combat HIV/AIDS and poverty, in particular through concrete measures to improve basic services in health, education, nutrition, and other development priorities, and to redress environmental degradation;